Best Practices for Ensuring API Reliability and Performance

 - Clear Endpoints and Parameters: Provide detailed descriptions of each endpoint, including required parameters and expected responses.

-- Error Codes and Troubleshooting: List common error codes and solutions to help developers debug issues.
+- Error Codes and Troubleshooting: Document error codes and offer guidance on how to resolve common issues.

 - Interactive Tools: Use tools like Swagger or Postman to create interactive API documentation.